mariojert/3744BIProject/README.md

 Note: Some prices seemed to be inaccurate, so I could not include phones that were priced $1 or less.

-Using both the ggplot and dplyr packages I will seek to answer the new few questions via data visualization techniques.
+Using the ggplot and/or dplyr packages I will seek to answer the new few questions via data visualization techniques.

+Questions:

-1. What is the correlation between ratings and total reviews recieved?
+1. What is the correlation between ratings and total reviews recieved? seems to be none

+2. Are reviews done been more helpful as time progresses? yes, large amount of them verified

-3. Is there any correlation between brand and average rating?
+3. For each brand is there any correlation between average rating, and average price? yes generally high price = lower avg rating besides 2 outliers

+4. For each brand do prices correlate with how many reviews a specific product receives?